alecandido/alecandido/README.md

 # Hi, I'm Alessandro

-I'm a theoretical physicist, working in HEP, with a passion for coding and computer science.
+I'm Alessandro Candido, a theoretical physicist working in HEP, with a passion for coding and computer science.

 - Personal Website [:earth_africa:](http://alecandido.github.io)